 - Determine safe spaces away from windows in each room of your home.
 Choose spots where it is unlikely something will fall on you.

 - Prepare a disaster kit.
 Stock up on canned food, a first-aid kit, 3 gallons of water per person, dust masks, goggles, battery-operated radio, and flashlights.
+If you’re worried that you may miss some of the essentials in making one yourself, purchasing a professionally packed earthquake kit will keep you safe.

 Since quakes are generally erratic, ensure your home can withstand serious shaking, regardless of where you live.
 There are a few ways you can set up your home for the risk of seismic tremor.
 For sizeable things that risk toppling, secure them to the divider or floor.
 You ought to likewise have your home reviewed for damage or cracks and any imperfect wiring or installations, and any repairs must be made as fast as possible.
 In the event that you live in a territory where tremors are normal, consider bolting your home to its establishment.